-The Regional Council has budgeted to spend \$170 million in total to replace the Ganz Mavag units with a second tranche of 35 Matangi units.
+The Regional Council is spending \$170 million in total to replace the Ganz Mavag units with a second tranche of 35 Matangi units.
 The expenditure commenced in 2014/15 year and will be completed by 2016/17.
 This also includes an upgrade to some components of the existing Matangi to realise whole of life savings and improve the operational flexibility, efficiency and safety.

-These 35 new Matangi units are expected to be introduced into service over the period middle 2015 to late 2016.
+These 35 new Matangi units are being introduced into service over the period middle 2015 to late 2016.
 15 Ganz Mavag units have been withdrawn from service and have been sold.
-The remaining 27 Ganz Mavag units are being retained in operational service until the introduction of the second tranche of Matangi Trains.
+The remaining 27 Ganz Mavag units have also been sold and will be progressively taken out of operational service as the second tranche of Matangi Trains are commissioned into service.